Building Comfort with Drasi

 Reactiveness

-With the SignalR hub giving us data about Buildings, Floors and Rooms, the dashboard instantly reflects any new entities added to the monitoring system.
-If we fiddle with the Control Panel to mock changes in sensor measurements, we can see clearly that the dashboard reacts to it instantly.
+With the SignalR hub giving us data about Buildings, Floors and Rooms, the dashboard almost instantly reflects any changes to the measurements.
+If we fiddle with the Control Panel to mock changes in sensor measurements, we can see clearly that the dashboard reacts to it in near real time.

 Summary